rwhitcroft/rwhitcroft.github.io/index.markdown

 ```
 <p style="text-align: center; font-size: 12px;">Importing and calling Windows API functions in PowerShell</p>

 While Carbon Black generally leaves PowerShell alone because it is an allowlisted application, Cortex XDR does not.
-In fact, the moment the `Add-Type` cmdlet is executed with the DllImport keywords, Cortex XDR kills the PowerShell process.
-It may be possible to obfuscate the `Add-Type` arguments but this seems like a losing battle.
+In fact, the moment the `Add-Type` cmdlet is executed with the `DllImport` directive, Cortex XDR kills the PowerShell process.
+It may be possible to obfuscate the `Add-Type` arguments, but this seems like a losing battle.

+# Process Injection